feathersjs/feathers/docs/api/schema/typebox.md

 ##### String

-Creates a string schema and type.
+Creates a string schema and type. `Type.String` will generally be used for validating dates sent from clients, as well.
+See [Validating Dates](#validating-dates).

 ```js
 const T = Type.String()